 In general we recommend using the latest available driver for your GPU.
-The following is a list of last known good drivers that work well with the current release of PIX.

 High Frequency Counters

 We are working with each IHV to resolve these issues.
 Stay tuned for updates in future PIX releases.